Duy-Phuong/react-docs/react-maximilan.md

 Post.js get info of nearest routes => nên sẽ get giống như Posts

+So withRouter is a nice way of making that component route aware and it will use or it will get the props containing information for the nearest loaded route.

 Get access to routing relative props

 ```js